I was checking out the dental questions on the Yahoo! Answers websites this morning, and found this interesting one from a guy. Here’s the question:

 He had thirteen answers from sensible people who responded with varying levels of horror.

 I have a rather different take on this question, colored by my experience as a cosmetic dentist.
 It was maybe about 25 years ago, before teeth bleaching was widely practiced, that I had a patient who told me that she gargled with Clorox to help keep her teeth white.
 She was a young woman, and I have to admit that she had nice, white teeth.
+And her oral tissues were all intact and healthy, in spite of the warnings of all those sensible people.
 But I told her that I didn’t think that was smart.

 Clorox isn’t an acid, it’s a base, kind of like lye.
 And it’s corrosive and, given enough contact time, can burn living tissue.
 Plus, contact with certain other chemicals can cause it to release chlorine, which is a toxic gas that will kill you.
 Though, clearly my patient was alive, quite healthy, and had nice, white teeth.